 WE ARE ACCEPTING CLAIMS ARISING OUT OF THE PORSCHE EMISSIONS SCANDAL WHICH IS SEPARATE TO THE ONGOING HIGH COURT ACTION AGAINST VW

-OWNERS AFFECTED BY THE PORSCHE EMISSIONS RECALL CAN CLAIM NOW ON A NO WIN, NO FEE BASIS
+OWNERS AFFECTED BY THE PORSCHE DIESEL EMISSIONS RECALL CAN CLAIM NOW ON A NO WIN, NO FEE BASIS

 Claim Compensation In The Porsche Emissions Scandal Action

 We believe that Porsche vehicles have been fitted with defeat devices.
 Although there is little information in the public domain about the precise effects the recall may have on vehicles, we understand Porsche allege there will be no change.
-However, based upon what we know so far in terms of how vehicles can be adversely affected once a software update has been applied (VW received thousands of complaints following the implementation of their emissions software updates arising for the VW emissions scandal), we expect that some vehicles involved in the Porsche emissions recall will suffer problems which could include:
+However, based upon what we know so far in terms of how vehicles can be adversely affected once a software update has been applied (VW received thousands of complaints following the implementation of their emissions software updates arising from the VW emissions scandal), we expect that some vehicles involved in the Porsche diesel emissions recall will suffer problems which could include:

 - A requirement to replenish AdBlue more often.
 This conforms to the purpose of AdBlue, which is used to negate harmful pollutants, including NOx;

 - Increased fuel consumption that may be caused by the engine operating less efficiently (which is how NOx emissions are reduced);